kstrauser/freeradical/README.md

 ### Before you start

-This is currently tailored for deployment to Digital Ocean, particularly the bit about mounting a block device.
-Delete the "Format the volume", "Make the PostgreSQL directory", and "Mount the volume" tasks if that doesn't apply to you.
+This is currently tailored for deployment to Digital Ocean, particularly the bit about mounting a block device, but will likely work for other VPS hosts.

 The playbooks configure a Ubuntu 16.04 server.
-It may be compatible with new versions.
-It certainly won't be compatible with other distros, except perhaps Debian (which isn't tested).
+It may be compatible with newer versions.
+They certainly won't be compatible with other distros, except perhaps Debian (which isn't tested).

 `first_run.yml` assumes you can SSH into your server as root using publickey authentication.
 This is normal on Digital Ocean when you create a new server.